unoplatform/uno/doc/articles/supported-features.md

-# Uno features
+# Uno Platform Features

-## Development flow
+## Development Flow

-- Uno's UWP Xaml
+- Uno Platform's UWP Xaml
     - **Windows-first development**
     - **Faster compilation** for most of the development cycle, including UI code. iOS and Android can be tested for platform-specific features.
     - Ability to develop responsive layout in Windowed mode using Windows 10.